snimu/blog/contents/modded-nanogpt-multi-output/article.md

 ## The record

+TODO: enter numbers for updated record with 5550 steps and more runs

 I simply added the output of layer 11 (the 12'th layer) to the output of the final layer (layer 15, or the 16'th layer), in a weighted sum.
 The weights are scalars and are learned.
 This just means that right before applying the language head, I do this:

 ```python